Shuvomoy/shuvomoy.github.io/index.md

 ## About Me

 Hello world!
-I am a fourth year Ph.D. student at the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) co-advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).
+I am a fourth year Ph.D. student at the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).

 I use computer-assisted design methodologies to find provably fastest algorithms for large-scale optimization and machine learning.
 In particular, I have demonstrated that the problem of finding the fastest algorithm is itself equivalent to solving another [practically tractable optimization problem](https://arxiv.org/abs/2203.07305).
 I have proposed and implemented an efficient algorithm (open source implementation [here](https://github.com/Shuvomoy/BnB-PEP-code)) to solve this optimization problem to certifiable global optimality, with its optimal solution representing the fastest algorithm.
 This computer-assisted approach is highly versatile and can be applied across a wide range of disparate domains, ranging from the discovery of [novel mathematical convergence proofs](https://arxiv.org/abs/2301.01530) to the development of sustainable and energy-efficient transportation systems (ongoing industry project).

 I obtained my M.A.Sc.
 (GPA 4.00/4.00) from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
 After that, I worked as a researcher at the Research & Technology Department of [Thales Canada](https://www.thalesgroup.com/en/americas/canada) for almost three years.
-My [M.A.Sc. research work](https://www.sciencedirect.com/science/article/pii/S0191261516304830) on optimization models to compute energy-efficient railway timetables has been integrated with the largest installed base of communication based train control systems worldwide.
+My [research on sustainable railway transportation](https://www.sciencedirect.com/science/article/pii/S0191261516304830) has been integrated with the largest installed base of communication based train control systems worldwide.
 Previously, I obtained my B.Sc. in Electrical and Electronic Engineering from [Bangladesh University of Engineering and Technology](http://www.buet.ac.bd/).

 ## News